 - Slope – Spanish tile and metal roofing are not suitable for flat roofs, but there are more strict slope requirements for Spanish clay tile.
 If your roof slope is 3/12, nearly any type/profile of metal roof can be installed.
 You can also install a Spanish tile roof on a 3/12, but it requires two layers of underlayment, which will drive up the cost.

 - Support structure – Spanish clay tile will weigh down your building’s frame and support structure because it’s nearly 6x to 10x heavier than metal roofing.
 Knowing what your walls and framing can withstand is imperative to know before you buy.

 - Heat transfer – In warmer climates, heat transfer is always a concern.
 Luckily, metal roofing (cool metal roofing, specifically) and Spanish tiles have properties that help reduce the amount of heat transferred into the building.

 - HOA & municipalities – If you live in a neighborhood where you have an HOA or another municipal group, you should verify that the roof material that you choose is allowed.

-When you’re deciding between metal roofing and Spanish tile, it’s helpful to know the style you’re going for.
+When deciding between metal roofing and Spanish tile, it’s helpful to know the style you’re going for.
 These two materials have very different looks; metal roofing tends to be a little more modern and sleek, whereas Spanish tile is more traditional and rustic.
 Additionally, metal roofing comes in more color options because it’s painted, which gives you more range to choose a roof color that fits what you envision.

 Final Thoughts on Metal Roofing vs. Spanish Tile